 Located at the very top of the hill and adjacent to the restrooms and parking lot sits the Visitor Center.

-Formerly called the Torrey Pines Lodge, this pueblo styled structure used to be a restaurant.
-Back in the day, many people would stop here from Los Angeles while on their way to San Diego.
+Formerly called the Torrey Pines Lodge, this pueblo-style structure used to be a restaurant.
+Many people would stop here from Los Angeles while on their way to San Diego back in the day.

-Today this is the place where you can find large amounts of interesting facts about the natural history of this Reserve along with examples of different plant and animal species that you may encounter while hiking.
+Today this is where you can find large amounts of interesting facts about the natural history of this Reserve, along with examples of different plant and animal species you may encounter while hiking.
 I genuinely encourage all to visit here!

-Furthermore, the visitor center offers guided tours every weekend and holidays at 10 am and 2 pm.
-Each trip lasts for an hour, and only ten people per group are allowed.
+Furthermore, the visitor center offers guided tours every weekend and on holidays at 10 am and 2 pm.
+Each trip lasts an hour, and only ten people per group are allowed.

 Fun Fact- Along with guided tours, the Visitor Center additionally offers a “Mindfulness in Nature” tour rain or shine on the first Sunday of every month at 8 am-9: 45 am.